SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 A dragon-like head of rock, mud, and dirt rises up from the gound, its maw wide open.
 From said maw, it launches dozens of high-velocity projectiles of dense, chakra-infused earth\!
 While not as visually impressive as some techniques, Doryuudan is incredibly demanding upon its user--and incredibly devastating to its victims.

-Chakra: 60
+Chakra: 50
-Damage: 80d20
+Damage: 28d20\*2
 Range: 60
-Accuracy: \+2
+Speed: 40
+Seal Speed: 30
 Special: Stun 20
-Speed: 40
-Seal Speed: 40

-Tags: Blunt, Projectile, LoS, Attack
+Tags: Attack, Projectile, Blunt

 Effects:
 Blocking reduces this technique's damage by only 25%.